 Conclusion

 Now that you're equipped with this knowledge, put it into practice!
-Next time you need to schedule an international meeting or coordinate with colleagues in different time zones, use the tips and resources mentioned above to convert 10 am ET accurately.
-Share this article with your team to enhance their understanding of time zone management and foster better collaboration.
+On top of that, next time you need to schedule an international meeting or coordinate with colleagues in different time zones, use the tips and resources mentioned above to convert 10 am ET accurately.
+And share this article with your team to enhance their understanding of time zone management and develop better collaboration.
 Let's make scheduling across time zones a breeze!